Master of Logistics Management

 The Master of Logistics Management requires the completion of 60 credit points comprising two components:

-Completion of six electives is a requirement for the Master of Logistics Management.
-Electives are selected from a wide range of specialist logistics and supply chain units of study.
+Completion of three electives is a requirement for the Master of Logistics Management.
+Electives are selected from a wide range of logistics and supply chain units of study.

 Course outcomes and further study